DemocracyApps/CNP-Dev-Env/README.md

           vagrant plugin install vagrant-digitalocean
           vagrant box add digital_ocean https://github.com/smdahlen/vagrant-digitalocean/raw/master/box/digital_ocean.box

-        # Note that I had trouble with the first command when running Vagrant 1.6.4.
+        # I had trouble with the first command when running Vagrant 1.6.4.
 The fix in my case
         # was to uninstall Vagrant and delete ~/.vagrant.d, then install the new version (1.6.5)

 4. **Booting an instance on DigitalOcean:**